Mondays to Fridays from 9 a.m. to 5 p.m., Saturdays 9 a.m. to 1 p.m. (CET)

 Catania and Palermo airports welcome most flights coming into Sicily.
 Around 1,900 km apart, there are flights between London and Sicily every day.
 The journey takes about 3 hours with a direct flight.
 When you have arrived, a hired car is the most convenient way to get around.
 This lets you explore the island at your own pace - one adventure at the time.

-Sicily’s weather and the best time to visit
+What ist the best time to visit Sicily?

 Service and contact